 And while I developed my Essential Rub for Pork Ribs or Shoulder for pork shoulder and ribs, I gotta admit it finds itself on chicken wings for parties or during the summer, dusted over grilled chicken breast.
 Now and then, it shows up on a few grilled veggies, maybe grilled corn or a plank or two of potato.
 This rub is great, too, in a buttermilk marinade for chicken or shrimp.
-This is marvelous, too on my on my Slow Cooker Pulled Pork and even better on a smoked Shoulder.

 Feel free to tinker to your heart’s content with Essential Rub for Pork Ribs or Shoulder.
-This blend is heavy on the pepper, which gives it a bit of raw heat, with the other flavors playing a more subtle role.
-It has what I’d describe as a clean taste, sweet heat, but on the mild side, with no herbaceous notes or any flavors that “muddy” the taste.
+This blend is heavy on the pepper, both black and white, which gives it a bit of raw heat, with the other flavors playing a more subtle role.
+It has what I’d describe as a clean taste, a sweet heat, but on the mild side, with no herbaceous notes or any flavors that “muddy” the taste.
 I’d call it a mix of Down South, with a hint of Southwestern and Cali, all playing together.